Walgreens The Thread

 What are foods to avoid with diabetes?

-By Michelle Katz, MS, RD, certified diabetes care and education specialist Apr 20, 2023 • 6 min
+By Michelle Katz, MS, RD, certified diabetes care and education specialist Apr 28, 2025 • 7 min

-The following are all foods you should generally avoid or limit in order to support your health and well-being.
+The following are all foods you should generally avoid or limit in order to support your health and well-being:

+3. Foods high in sodium: Consuming too much sodium can contribute to hypertension.
 People with diabetes are twice as likely to have high blood pressure or hypertension than those who don’t have the condition.
-Hypertension increases the risk of heart disease, stroke and kidney disease, so managing your blood pressure is important for your overall health if you have diabetes.
+The Centers for Disease Control and Prevention (CDC) report that 6 out of 10 people with diabetes have hypertension.
+High blood pressure increases the risk of heart disease, stroke and kidney disease.
+Managing your sodium intake and controlling your blood pressure is an important part of your treatment plan to maintain your overall health if you have diabetes.

 • Frozen dinners